 Every delete is reversible, with a 30-day window to change your mind.

-Move-on Mode gathers every photo of one person — an ex, a trip, a whole chapter — so you can clear them in a single pass.
+Clean by person gathers every photo of one person — an ex, a trip, a whole chapter — so you can clear them in a single pass.

 The memes, receipts and forwards you saved from other apps and never opened again — often gigabytes of them — surfaced as their own pile to clear.